eclipsesource/play-json-schema-validator/README.md

 ## Usage

-This is a JSON schema validation library for Scala based on Play's JSON library and the [unified validation](https://github.com/jto/validation).
-Schemas can be passed in as strings like this:
+Schemas can be parsed by passing the schema string to `Json.fromJson` like this:

 ```Scala
   val schema = Json.fromJson[SchemaType](Json.parse(